WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 ### `memory.init` instruction

-The `memory.init` instruction copies data from a given segment into a target memory.
+The `memory.init` instruction copies data from a given passive segment into a target memory.
 The target memory and source segment are given as immediates.

-The instruction also has three i32 operands: an offset into the target memory, an offset into the source segment, and a length to copy.
+The instruction has the signature `[i32 i32 i32] -> []`.
+The parameters are, in order:

+- top-2: destination address
+- top-1: offset into the source segment
+- top-0: size of memory region in bytes

 When `memory.init` is executed, its behavior matches the steps described in step 11 of